Things to see and do - Leicester

 9 Station St GB - LE8 0LN Leicester

-Deep blue painted building with a crisp white interior decorated with coastal pictures and other nautical knick-knacks; it might have a relaxed atmosphere but the tables are smartly laid.
-The appealing menu has its emphasis firmly on fresh seafood, o..
+Personally run restaurant with a relaxed atmosphere and a crisp white interior decorated with coastal pictures and other nautical knick-knacks.
+The appealing menu has its emphasis firmly on fresh seafood, offering everything from fish and chips to lo..

 21 Welford Rd GB - LE2 7AD Leicester